Abchoudhary2512/JsonLens/Readme.md

-# JsonLens – JSON Graph Visualizer for VS Code
+# JsonLens – JSON Graph Visualizer

 JsonLens is a platform that helps developers **visualize JSON data as an interactive graph**.
 Instead of scrolling through large JSON files, you can explore the structure visually, search nodes, and quickly copy JSON paths.